-JERS is a computer system that the jury will use to review exhibits on a widescreen video monitor, rather than reviewing paper copies.
+JERS is a computer system that the jury will use to review exhibits on a wide-screen video monitor, rather than reviewing paper copies.
 The jury room has the JERS computer, a touchscreen monitor for the jury to pick an exhibit to display, and the wide-screen monitor.
 JERS can display what otherwise would have been on paper (including photos), and JERS also can play audio and video files.

-With JERS, the jury can zoom-in on parts of an exhibit, and for audio and video, there's no need for a party to supply the jury with a laptop for deliberations.
+With JERS, the jury can zoom-in on parts of an exhibit and search for text, and for audio and video, there's no need for a party to supply the jury with a laptop for deliberations.
 Thanks in advance for your patience as we continue to adapt JERS.